garrardkitchen/resume/content/blog/principles.md

 (and do no less - thank you _eXtreme Programming_!).

-If you code outside of the scope, you're in danger of creating code that isn't used.
+If you code outside the scope, you're in danger of creating code that isn't used or needed.
 The worse thing about this is that others will have to maintain this code.
 How can this be?
-Well, it's common - think HTTP chaining - for code not to be culled especially if there is a disconnect between these dependencies and there's no IDE/compiler to eluminate/shout at you.
+Well, it's common - think **HTTP chaining** - for code not to be culled especially if there is a disconnect between these dependencies and there's no IDE/compiler to shout at you.

 ## [DRY]()

 (don't repeat yourself)

-Code analysis tools help there but you're not always going to have access to these tools.
+**Code analysis** tools help there but you're not always going to have access to these tools.

-One way to help identify code that does the same thing is by refactoring.
+One way to help identify code that does the same thing is by **refactoring**.
 If you keep your code method frame small (~20 lines), and you have a good naming standard for methods, etc then this should be all you need to help you writing duplicate code.

 ## [KISS]()

 (keep it simple, silly)

-This to a certain extent, goes hand in hand with avoiding premature optimization.
+This to a certain extent, goes hand in hand with avoiding **premature optimization**.
 We all like the big picture but that doesn't mean we need to do deliver on this big picture right now!
 You just need to know the boundary of this piece which if greenfield you won't have any metrics to tell you demand.
 Think Capacity planning; what this piece of work needs to do based on current expectations.
 For example

 ```
 Do we need multiple servers?